 Metal Roof Repair and Replacement Options

-When there is any type of leak occurring on your metal roof, there are 3 different ways to go about fixing it.
-Homeowners can choose to either repair, restore, or replace the metal roof.
+When any leak occurs on your metal roof, there are 3 different ways to fix it.
+Homeowners can repair, restore, or replace the metal roof.

 Repairing Metal Roofs

-Metal roofs can last between 30 to 50 years with constant maintenance and a few repairs every now and then.
-Checking the roof once or twice a year can help find any loose screws or slightly damaged areas that can easily be fixed and made anew before it can cause any major problems.
+Metal roofs can last 30 to 50 years with constant maintenance and occasional repairs.
+Checking the roof once or twice a year can help find any loose screws or slightly damaged areas that can easily be fixed and made anew before they can cause any major problems.
 A repair can involve replacing a few metals damaged or missing metal shingles or tightening loosened fasteners.

 Replacing Metal Roofs

-After some decades of use, a metal roof will need to be replaced.
-Whether you decide to put in a new metal roof or use a whole new type of material for roofing, you can reach out to Fowler Homes Inc. who are here to handle all your roofing and home building needs in Canton Georgia.
-With over twenty years of experience in the industry, we have a team of professional craftsmen who can help you out.
+After decades of use, a metal roof will need to be replaced.
+Whether you decide to put in a new metal roof or use a whole new type of material for roofing, you can reach out to Fowler Exteriors, who are here to handle all your roofing and home-building needs in Canton, Georgia.
+With over twenty years of experience in the industry, we have a team of professional craftsmen who can help you.